Grizzly Bear Mauls, Kills Backcountry Guide Near Yellowstone

 The male bear, which weighed at least 420 pounds, was later shot and killed when it charged wildlife workers investigating the attack.

-The moose carcass was found about 50 yards (45 meters) from the site of the attack, said Montana Fish, Wildlife and Parks spokesperson Morgan Jacobsen.
+The moose carcass was found about 50 yards from the site of the attack, said Montana Fish, Wildlife and Parks spokesperson Morgan Jacobsen.

 Mock, who suffered significant scalp and facial wounds, managed to call 911 after the attack and was found after searchers looked for him for about 50 minutes.